rmaclean/invoice-demo/src/README.md

 ## Why not Vue/React?

 This did not need state management as it is very constrained simple system which has the needs met with Handlebars and pure JS.
 In my day to day, I use React for UI but those are much more complex systems.

+The only area which really could've used a proper state system would've line items when creating an invoice; but just building a naive approach with in memory one.